MehdiAq/Health-Management-System/README.md

 # Health-Management-System
-A medical clinics management system made with Spring Boot.
+A medical clinics management system developed with Spring Boot, JPA, MySQL, Thymeleaf, Bootstrap, HTML and CSS.
 It allows patients to book appointments and doctors to manage their schedule.